g-gaston/eks-anywhere/DEVELOPMENT_BEST_PRACTICE.md

 - General advice is to not panic
 - Exceptions and rationale around invalidity of a program

+## "Leave code better than you found it"

+- Prefer small incremental cleanups vs big refactors.
+- We shouldn't wait until we have a big ball of mud before refactoring.
+- Consider the code in the context of your new additions, not in the original context.
+The code that made sense originally might not make sense anymore.
+- If the refactor is big enough, create a separate PR.
+- Balance this with feature delivery.
+But remember, this is not a feature factory, every PR should make the codebase better.
 ## Style

 ### Variable declaration